CongyingXU/congyingxu.github.io/content/authors/admin/_index.md

 # bio: My research interests include distributed robotics, mobile computing and programmable matter.

 # Interests to show in About widget
-# interets
+# Research Interests:
-Research Interests:
+interets
   - Metamorphic Testing
   - AI Ethics
   - Software Security
   - Software Analytics

-News:
+news
 - 'Paper "MR-Scout: Automated Synthesis of Metamorphic Relations from Existing Test Cases" was accepted by TOSEM.🎈'

 # Education to show in About widget